hashicorp/nomad/scheduler/README.md

 ## Cluster reconciliation

-The first step for the service and bach job scheduler is called "reconcilliation," and its logic lies in `scheduler/reconcile.go` file.
+The first step for the service and bach job scheduler is called "reconciliation," and its logic lies in `scheduler/reconcile.go` file.
 The `allocReconciler` object has one public method: `Compute`, which takes no arguments and returns `reconcileResults` object.
 This results object tells the scheduler about desired deployment to be updated or created, which allocations